 How can we find environments that support and cultivate strong project managers?

 How do you vett a job offer so you only accept roles where you’ll be respected for your role and encouraged to grow?

 DPM Expert Kelly Suter and I dig into these questions and provide our answers below:

 This videocast is brought to you by Clarizen, the leader in enterprise projects and project management software.

 I hope this advice helps more of you land roles in places that respect all of the knowledge and dedication you bring to the organization as a project manager.

 Want More Insight Like This?
 Become A DPM Member!

 We launched this videocast as a way of engaging with our DPM community and providing relevant, current insight that helps you tackle your daily challenges as a project manager.

 Want more like this?
-Join our DPM Membership program, where subscribers get monthly expert-led training and live mentorship as well as instant access to a stash of 50+ project templates, filled in samples, and e-books to guide you through key parts of the PM role.
+Join our DPM Membership program, where subscribers get monthly expert-led training and peer mentorship as well as instant access to a stash of 90+ project templates, filled in samples, and e-books to guide you through key parts of the PM role.